Last updated

 Key features

-• LinkedIn Chrome extension: Seamlessly import contacts from LinkedIn, track conversations within folk, and use templates for quicker, streamlined communication.
+• LinkedIn Chrome extension: Seamlessly import prospects from LinkedIn, track networking conversations, and use templates for efficient professional outreach - ideal for building referral networks.

 Pros

-• Multiple pipeline management: folk allows you to customize your dashboards so you can manage leads from multiple projects and different business functions in one place.
+• Multiple pipeline management: folk allows you to customize dashboards to manage different client segments (prospects, active clients, referral sources) and business functions in one unified platform, perfect for comprehensive practice management.

 Cons